 Katherine (Trattie) Davies Critic.
 Ms. Davies is a founding partner and principal of Davies Tang & Toews Architecture, an architecture and design firm in New York City.
 Her work with the firm includes residential, commercial, and institutional projects for private, corporate, and nonprofit clients in New York, New Jersey, Maine, and California.
 In the spring of 2011 their work with the PARC Foundation was exhibited as part of the New Museum Festival of Ideas for the New City.
 In addition to her work with Davies Tang & Toews, Ms. Davies organizes experimental design charrettes that explore the future city from unorthodox perspectives in New York City with the group 2100.
 In 2009 they held the community build project "Charas: El Bohio" in Alphabet City and in 2010 "Future House" with children from the Earth School.
 Prior to forming Davies Tang & Toews, Ms. Davies worked for Gehry Partners in Los Angeles.
-She was an artist in residence at the Cité International des Arts in Paris and a teaching fellow at the Fontainebleau Schools of Music and Fine Arts.
+She was an artist in residence at the

+Cité International des Arts in Paris and a teaching fellow at the Fontainebleau Schools of Music and Fine Arts.
 Her work has been published in ArtNews and Architectural Digest.
-Ms. Davies received a B.A. and an M.Arch. from Yale University.
+In 2016 Ms. Davies was selected by the graduating students to be awarded the Professor King-lui Wu Teaching Award.
+She received a B.A. and an M.Arch. from Yale University.

 Peggy Deamer Professor.
 Ms. Deamer is a principal in the firm of Deamer Architects.
 Projects by her and her former firm, Deamer + Phillips, have been featured in various publications including Architecture, Architectural Record, Vogue, and The New York Times.
-Articles by Ms. Deamer have appeared in Assemblage, Praxis, Perspecta, Harvard Design Magazine, and other journals and anthologies.
-She is the editor of Architecture and Capitalism: 1845 to the Present (Routledge) and The Millennium House (Monacelli Press) and the coeditor of Re-Reading Perspecta and Building (in) the Future: Recasting Labor in Architecture (Princeton Architectural Press) and BIM in Academia (Yale School of Architecture).
+Articles by Ms. Deamer have appeared in Assemblage, Praxis, Perspecta, Harvard Design Magazine, Log, and other journals and anthologies.
+She is the editor of The Architect as Worker: Immaterial Labor, the Creative Class, and the Politics of Design (Bloomsbury), Architecture and Capitalism: 1845 to the Present (Routledge), and The Millennium House (Monacelli Press) and the coeditor of Re-Reading Perspecta and Building (in) the Future: Recasting Labor in Architecture (Princeton Architectural Press) and BIM in Academia (Yale School of Architecture).
 Her theory work analyzes the relationship among architectural labor, craft, and subjectivity.
 Ms. Deamer received a B.A. from Oberlin College, a B.Arch. from Cooper Union, and an M.A. and a Ph.D. from Princeton University.

 Peter de Bretteville Critic.
 Before joining the Yale faculty, Mr. de Bretteville taught at the California Institute of the Arts, at the University of California at Los Angeles, and at the University of Southern California.
 He was associated with Giancarlo De Carlo in Milan, Italy, and was a partner in several Los Angeles firms, where he collaborated on a twenty-year plan for downtown Los Angeles.
 He is the founder and principal of Peter de Bretteville Architect, in Hamden, Connecticut.
 Mr. de Bretteville's work has focused on college and university long-term planning and building, but he also has completed such projects as civic centers and residences.
 He has written on a number of California architects from the 1930s, especially focusing on the building of campuses.
-Mr. de Bretteville holds a B.A. and an M.Arch. from Yale University.
+In 2013 Mr. de Bretteville was selected by the graduating students to be awarded the Professor King-lui Wu Teaching Award.
+He holds a B.A. and an M.Arch. from Yale University.